epogrebnyak/finec/README.md

 - MOEX API provided on "as is" basis and some parts are undocumented.
 - Jube 2022: MOEX statistics server not available for queries from Google Colab or Github Actions:
   - must use local installation for development
   - all remote tests on CI fail
+  - streamlit cloud does not start

 ## Aknowledgements